 I don’t even need to write that much to convince you to watch this movie.
 It’s Meg Ryan.
 It’s Tom Hanks.
 It’s Nora Ephron.
 It’s iconic, and that’s all you need to know.
 Watching “You’ve Got Mail” is like putting on your favorite sweater in the middle of a snowy cold day.
 It just feels right.

 ‘10 Things I Hate About You’

-You probably wouldn’t think that Disney+ would have any romantic comedies in its huge library of animated movies from yesteryear, but Disney apparently owns some rom-coms from back in the day, including “10 Things I Hate About You” starring Julia Stiles and Heath Ledger.
-The film is based off Shakespeare’s “The Taming of the Shrew," but retold through a teen rom-com lens.
+You probably wouldn’t think that Disney+ would have any romantic comedies in its huge library of animated movies from yesteryear, but Disney apparently owns some rom-coms from back in the day, including “10 Things I Hate About You” starring Julia Stiles and the late Heath Ledger.
+The film is based off Shakespeare’s “The Taming of the Shrew,” but retold through a teen rom-com lens.

 ‘The Parent Trap’

 Both versions of “The Parent Trap” are available to stream on Disney+, but let’s get real for a moment -- we all know the ’90s version with Lindsay Lohan is the superior one.
 Lohan is obviously iconic as playing the twins, Hallie and Annie, and Dennis Quaid and the late Natasha Richardson are perfect as the parents.

 The oldest film on our list might just be the best of them all.
 First of all, this is a great movie to show someone who has never seen it.
 Julie Andrews is wonderful as Maria, and Christopher Plummer makes the perfect love interest for Andrews.
 With so many iconic songs, scenes and actors, it’s hard to pass up this movie on Valentine’s Day.

 Will you be watching any of these movies on Valentine’s Day with your sweetie?
 Let us know below in the comments.